Kyriosity/use-dev/README+/frames/README+/reinforced_inheretance.md

 # Vertical rebars - Reinforced inheritance or logic flow

 <table><tr></tr><tr><td>☝️</td><td>
-  This frame isn't a rule of thumb but a proposal for our consideration in particular circumstances
+  This frame isn't a rule of thumb but a proposal for our consideration in matching circumstances.
 </td></tr></table>

 <table><tr valign="top">